daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

 ---
-title: 'Building a Link Shortener with FastHTML and Dub.co'
+title: 'Building a Link Shortener with FastHTML and Dub.co.'
 description:
   'Learn how to build a link shortener using FastHTML lightweight framework and Dub.co robust link management API.'
 date: 2024-12-05